BenJMcCarty/Hotel_Cancel_Culture/README.md

 Questions to consider:
 * How did you prepare, analyze or model the data?
     * Preparations included:
-        * Addressing missing values by dropping a characteristic with 95% of the values missing
+        * Addressing missing values by dropping `company` with 95% of the values missing
+            * In my experience, reservations are unlikely to include this information directly
         * Filling in the few remaining missing entries with the most frequent values for each characteristic
         * Converting the `agent` identifier characteristic into four groups (vs. the original 300+ values)